 We can help you make sure your ICARA, stress testing and stress scenarios demonstrate sound risk management and control processes.
 Whether you’re a bank or an investment firm, this is key to avoiding the imposition of, or minimising, capital add-ons.

 Reviewing ILAAs, ILAAPs, liquidity requirements and stress and scenario testing

 We can review and advise on your liquidity risk, ILAA or ILAAP documents, your contingency funding plan or liquidity contingency plan and ensure compliance with the relevant regulations.
 We can also help you prepare for supervisory reviews and any regulatory interventions.

 Reviewing wind down plans, recovery plans and resolution packs

 Our specialist team’s experience can help you make sure that your wind down plan (if you’re an investment firm), or Recovery Plan and Resolution Pack (RRP) (if you’re a bank), is compliant.
 This is an area that is of particular interest to the regulator and also helps you build robustness into your firm’s business planning activities.

 Dealing with the regulators

-We are on the FCA’s skilled person panel for prudential work and have experience in conducting s166 reviews both as the skilled person and supporting clients who are undergoing a review.
+We have extensive experience in conducting s166 reviews both as the skilled person and supporting clients who are undergoing a review.
 We can also help prepare for regulatory visits and exams and address any remediation needed.
 Many of our team have been PRA or FCA supervisors themselves, so know what they are looking for and how to speak their language

 IFPR is the UK's Investment Firm Prudential Regime.
 The FCA’s aim is to streamline and simplify prudential requirements for MiFID investment firms.
 But for many, it will present significant challenges, especially for smaller firms.
 As firms get to grips delivering against the new requirements and expectations from the regulator, we've created a handy IFPR resource library.